 TRM Versions

-This seventh version of the TRM, Version 7.0, is to be used for Program Year (PY) 2020.
+TRM version 8.0 is specified for Program Year (PY) 2021.

 TRM 1.0 organized the deemed savings tables, algorithms, and calculators that were used in 2013 to estimate deemed savings into a consistent framework with common sector, end-use, and measure naming conventions across all utilities.
 TRM Version 1.0 also consolidated and organized the savings tools and calculators used to deem savings per measure in one place to allow for comparison of savings methods and approaches used in different utility service areas.